A dog with a bowl of specially formulated food for a sensitive stomach.

 When your dog isn't feeling their best, playing detective with the food label is one of the most helpful things you can do.
 Just like people, some dogs simply don't do well with certain ingredients.
 While every dog is different, a few common culprits are often behind tummy troubles.
 Knowing what to look for can help you choose a food that keeps your best friend happy and comfortable.
 If you're starting to read labels, here are some ingredients you might want to steer clear of.

-Common Protein and Grain Sensitivities
+Common Protein and Grain Triggers

 It might surprise you, but sometimes the most common proteins are the problem.
 Many dogs develop sensitivities to ingredients they've eaten for a long time, like beef and chicken.
 Even dairy and eggs can cause digestive upset in some pups.
 This doesn't mean these are "bad" ingredients—they're great for many dogs—but they can be a trigger for others.
 Similarly, fillers like corn, wheat, and soy can be difficult for sensitive dogs to digest.
 If you suspect a food sensitivity, looking for a recipe that avoids these common proteins and grains is a great place to start.